dbennell/citizen-radio/README.md

     - Create a local file with API keys `.env`

 2. **Testing Changes**
-    - Use `streamMode: "local"` in station.json for local testing
+    - Use `streamMode: "local"` in config/default.json for local testing
     - Test prompt processing with sample files in each prompt directory
-    - Debug module interactions by enabling `debug: true` in station.json
+    - Debug module interactions by enabling `debug: true` in config/default.json
+    - Run unit tests for components you modify (see Testing section)

 3. **Adding New Features**
     - The modular architecture allows for adding new content types
-    - Extend the scheduling pattern in station.json to include new types
+    - Extend the scheduling pattern in config/default.json to include new types
     - Create new processor modules following the existing patterns
+    - Add tests for new functionality

 4. **Troubleshooting**
-    - Check the directory for intermediate files when debug mode is enabled `/temp`
+    - Check the `data/temp` directory for intermediate files when debug mode is enabled
     - Monitor console output for process and API interaction logs
     - Review play.log for content scheduling history
+    - Check test failures for clues about issues
+    - Use the `--debug` flag when running the application for more verbose logging

+    **Streaming Issues**
+    - If you encounter streaming pipeline failures, the application will attempt to automatically recover
+    - Check for "Pipe error detected" or "Broken pipe" messages in the logs
+    - If recovery fails, try restarting the application
+    - Ensure that no other processes are using the FIFO pipe at `/tmp/audio_buffer.fifo`
+    - Check that FFmpeg is installed and working correctly
+    - If streaming issues persist, try running `pkill -f ffmpeg` to kill any lingering FFmpeg processes before starting the application